Full counting statistics of time of flight images: Equilibrium quantum fluctuations

 Moreover, Bogoliubov theory predicts vanishing correlation between nonzero momenta $|p|\ne |p'|$ \cite{Bogoliubov}.
 Therefore, the total number of particles in a given momentum window $\Delta p$ can be viewed as the sum of $\sim \Delta \ptilde/2\pi$ independent, exponentially distributed random variables, with approximately equal expectation values~\cite{Bogoliubovmomentum}

 The Gamma distribution with a parameter $\alpha\propto \Delta\ptilde$ thus arises as the weighted sum of independent exponential variables.
 The precise prefactor here depends on the shape of the intensity profile in Eq.~\eqref{def}.
 For a Gaussian profile we find $\alpha\approx 4.1\;\Delta\ptilde/(2\pi)$, while other profiles amount in other numerical prefactors of ${\cal O}(1)$.
-Though the Bogoliubov approach has only a limited range of validity, a similar crossover from exponential to Gamma distribution persists even for strong interactions, with $K$ close to one.
+Though the Bogoliubov approach has only a limited range of validity, a similar crossover from exponential to Gamma distribution persists even for strong interactions (see Appendix \ref{app:suppfig}).